 Short description: I left from Keros toward the northeastern part of the island.
-I passed through Panagia and Plaka, and when I reached Port Plakas, I turned back.
-I made a detour to the Sanctuary of Kabeiroi and then to the ancient theater of Hephaistia.
+I passed through Panagia and Plaka, and when I reached Port Plakas, I came back.
+I made a detour to the Sanctuary of Kabeiroi, and then to the ancient theater of Hephaistia.
 From Kontopouli, I headed toward the southeastern part of the island.
 I passed Romanou and stopped at the Neolithic site of Poliohni.
 After that, I continued toward Skandali and Fisini.
 I twisted my ankle at Moni Agios Sozon, so I had to search for a pharmacy in Moudros.

 The third day on Lemnos Island

 Short Description: I left Keros and finally found a pharmacy in Kontopouli.
 I passed Romanou and went toward the eastern side of the island.
 Further, I passed Portianos and Kontias, and then swam and sunbathed at Nevgatis Beach.
 I stopped in Thanos, and then in Myrina.
 After a short break, I continued toward the northwestern part of the island, going through Kaspakes, Dafni, and Atsiki.
 I stopped at the beach in Kotsinas and returned to the camp site in Keros.